TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 Privacy notice for California Consumer Privacy Act

-This section is effective from 1 January 2020 and supplements the information in our Privacy Policy above.
+This section was updated on 26 June 2020 and supplements the information in our Privacy Policy above.

 Rights for California residents